autobump/autobump/index.md

 #### AutobumpUsecase ####

 The AutobumpUseCase manages the main business logic that is performed by Autobump.
-Figure XXX depicts the interaction between Autobump on the one hand and the user and external systems on the other.
+THe figure below depicts the interaction between Autobump on the one hand and the user and external systems on the other.
 The figure elucidates that fairly limited interaction with the user is required.
 Pressing the 'bump now' button in the dashboard (or alternatively -